Insighter2k/Kup-Translator/README.md

 If you want to use the english translation, it will Google Translate.
 This process is far slower than the romaji procedure.
 So beware.

 ## Parameters
--file => Setting the target filename.
-Example: -file:"C:\temp\XYZ.kup" **Required**
+/file => Setting the target filename.
+Example: /file:"C:\temp\XYZ.kup" **Required**

--lng => Setting the target language.
-Example: -lng:ro (Romaji) or -lng:en (English) **Required**
+/lng => Setting the target language.
+Example: /lng:ro (Romaji) or /lng:en (English) **Required**

--from => In each KUP files, there are names in this format "textXYZ".
+/from => In each KUP files, there are names in this format "textXYZ".
 You can set the number from which the tool shall start the translation.
-Example: -from:2000 **Optional**
+Example: /from:2000 **Optional**

--to => In each KUP files, there are names in this format "textXYZ".
+/to => In each KUP files, there are names in this format "textXYZ".
 You can set the number until which the tool shall do the translation.
-Example: -to:2100 **Optional**
+Example: /to:2100 **Optional**

-Full example: SimpleKupTranslator.exe -file:"C:\temp\test.kup" -lng:ro -from:1200 -to:1250
+Full example: SimpleKupTranslator.exe /file:"C:\temp\test.kup" /lng:ro /from:1200 /to:1250

 # Links
 Kuriimu -> https://github.com/IcySon55/Kuriimu